 Hiking is a fun activity for any visitor to the Smokies, regardless of experience level.
 If you're brand new to exploring the National Park or you are looking for a quick and easy stroll to get out in nature, these hikes are perfect for you.
-Check out 5 easy hikes in the Smokies below.
+Check out some of these easy hikes in the Smokies below.

 Walker Sisters Cabin

 The Walker Sisters Cabin is accessible via the Little Brier Gap Trail.
 It is an easy 2.8 mile round trip hike that is perfect for all skill levels.
 The cabin is a landmark in the Smoky Mountains.
 It belonged to the Walker Sisters, the only family that did not sell their land to the park in 1934.
 It was lived in until the final sister passed away in 1964.Walker Sisters Cabin Hike

 The trail to Cataract Falls begins at Sugarlands Visitor Center.
 It is only 3/4 of a mile round trip and perfect for families with children.
 This trail is partially paved, partially gravel and an easy walk for all skill levels.
 Along the way you'll find some well maintained bridges, hollowed out trees, and at the very end a waterfall comprised of two low-flow streams.Cataract Falls